ryan-williams/git-helpers/README.md

 # pick 2d551a6 `commit -F-` aliases
 # exec git reset-committer-date-rebase-head
 ```
-Here you calls to [`git-reset-committer-date-rebase-head`] inserted after each "pick"ed commit.
-The `rebase` `-x` flag is also directly available, this does the same as the above:
+In this case, calls to [`git reset-committer-date-rebase-head`] are inserted after each `pick`ed commit.

+The `rebase -x` flag is also directly available; this does the same as the above:

 ```bash
 git roc -n -x 'g rcd' 0 1